mackenzie-km/mackenzie-km.github.io/_posts/2019-06-22-rails_sessionscontroller_and_has_secure_password.markdown

 ---
 layout: post
 title:      "Rails: SessionsController & has_secure_password"
-date:       2019-06-22 22:51:17 +0000
+date:       2019-06-22 18:51:18 -0400
 permalink:  rails_sessionscontroller_and_has_secure_password
 ---

 I was really disappointed with the has_secure_password section because I didn’t feel prepared for all the concepts introduced in the lab.
 So here’s a blog post about some of the steps I took to navigate these concepts.

-What the heck?
+**What the heck?
 SessionsController?
-How does this interact with UsersController?
+How does this interact with UsersController?**

 1. Get some more background knowledge.
 I checked out [this wordy](https://www.railstutorial.org/book/basic_login) (but helpful) guide in seciton 8.1.1 to learn more about what SessionsController was intended for.
 I also read around some other sections on the page as a refresher on sessions and routes.
     1. I learned that SessionsController really should be the controller that manages sessions#new (login page), sessions#create (setting your session_id), and sessions#destroy (the logout feature)
     2. What does this leave UsersController for, then? users#new should be a sign-up page. users#create should create a new user if the passwords match.

-Preparing to use has_secure_password
+**Preparing to use has_secure_password **

 1. Add the bcrypt gem to your Gemfile
 2. Run bundle install & update
 3. Create your users table (remember NOT to make a password column - this isn’t secure.
-Make a password_digest column so that bcrypt can save only the salted and hashed password digest)
+Make a passworddigest column so that bcrypt can save only the salted and hashed password digest)
 4. Run your migrations
 5. Create your user model & play around with it in console to make sure it’s working as expected
-6. Add has_secure_password to your user model
+6. Add hassecurepassword to your user model
-Woop woop - now you have access to methods like password & password_confirmation to verify your password!!
+Woop woop - now you have access to methods like password & passwordconfirmation to verify your password!!
 You also have access to things like authenticate to make sure that the user’s submitted password matches the expected password.

-How do I make new users?
-(This should be a lot of review!)
+**How do I make new users?
+(This should be a lot of review!)**

 1. Set up my UsersController
     1. class UsersController < ApplicationController
         1. def new